Industrial Plumbing Services for the Columbia Area

 You can’t afford any more down time than necessary.
 From a broken water heater to an issue processing wastewater, you need working plumbing so your doors don’t have to close and your employees can work in a safe, comfortable environment.
 You need a reliable plumber who can give you high-quality services on a regular basis and in an emergency.

 Kay Plumbing has been serving South Carolina since 2008, and we understand how local geography in the state impacts our customers’ plumbing and water services.
-We also know firsthand the challenges that come with operating a business.
-We might be experts in our industry, but you’re the expert of yours, so we’re going to actively listen to what you’re telling us so we can cater our advice and work to your needs.

 You want an expert who knows what they’re doing, who’s reliable, and who has a proven track record.
 Our founder is a second-generation plumber who understands quality plumbing services.
 We take pride in our high customer satisfaction rates.